bintrim1/bintrim1/README.md

 ### 👋 Hello!
 I'm Jordan

-I am an aspiring Data Scientist with over 6 years of experience in healthcare EHR interoperability and a passion for leveraging data to solve complex problems.
+I am a Data Scientist with over 6 years of experience in healthcare EHR interoperability and a passion for leveraging data to solve complex problems.
 I recently completed an intensive Data Science program at TripleTen, where I honed my skills in Python, machine learning, and data analysis.

 ### 🌟 About Me